-During 2018/19, the investments were managed by Investec Wealth & Investment Ltd, who took a controlling interest in Rensberg Sheppards Investment Management Ltd in June 2011.
-A report from Investec Wealth & Management Ltd was provided to members of the Sub Committee to provide professional advice and to inform Trustees of current and future trends in the market.
-In managing the investments, Investec reflected the Trustees' long-standing policy to exclude investment in companies directly involved in the tobacco industry and to consider the appropriateness of investment in industries whose products have the potential to be detrimental to health, and the broader principle of Ethical Investment.
+During 2019/20, the investment portfolio was transferred from Investec Ltd to Aberdeen Standard Capital.
+They provide regular reports to members of the Sub Committee providing professional advice and informing Trustees of current and future trends in the market.
+In managing the investments, Aberdeen Standard Capital reflected the Trustees' long-standing policy to exclude investment in companies directly involved in the tobacco industry and to consider the appropriateness of investment in industries whose products have the potential to be detrimental to health, and the broader principle of Ethical Investment.

-Following a detailed procurement process, Standard Life Wealth was formally appointed by Trustees in June 2018, to manage the future investment of the Board's endowment funds.
-At 31 March 2019, the transfer of funds was in progress but had not concluded.
-As part of the transfer to Standard Life Wealth, the Board of Trustees formally approved an updated investment policy statement to guide the activities of the investment managers.
-The approved Investment Policy Statement was approved in October 2018 and confirms the financial objective of the fund is to at least maintain the real value of assets whilst generating a stable and sustainable income to fund the Charity's activities.
 Trustees require an investment approach which seeks to achieve an optimal total return of capital growth and income over a period of time, based on a medium-high risk profile of investment across equities, bonds and cash.
 In respect of economic, social and governance factors, Trustees require investments to be limited to those acceptable under the Charities and Trustee Investment (Scotland) Act 2005.
-The